-Pamela Frasch is the associate dean of the Animal Law Program and founder of the Center for Animal Law Studies (CALS) at Lewis & Clark Law School in Portland, Oregon USA.
-CALS is an academic animal law program with a focus on research, scholarship, and experiential education.
+Pamela Frasch is associate dean of the Animal Law Program and the Brooks McCormick Jr. scholar of animal law and policy.
+She also founded the Center for Animal Law Studies (CALS) in 2008.
+CALS is an academic animal law program with a focus on academic research, scholarship, and experiential education.
+The mission of CALS is to educate the next generation of animal law attorneys and advance animal protection through the law.
 CALS is dedicated to:

-• Conducting, supporting, and promoting rigorous, independent legal research that advances the field of Animal Law; and
+- Conducting, supporting, and promoting rigorous, independent legal research that advances the field of animal law; and

-Prior to focusing her practice on animal law, Ms. Frasch specialized in labor and employment law at Littler Mendelson and Hanson, Bridgett, in San Francisco and employee benefits law at Stoel Rives in Portland, Oregon.
+Prior to focusing her practice on animal law, Professor Frasch specialized in labor and employment law at Littler Mendelson and Hanson, Bridgett, in San Francisco and employee benefits law at Stoel Rives in Portland, Oregon.
 She is a member of the California and Oregon State Bars.